atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

-- These can only be spawned in by an admin or using plugins
+- These can only be spawned in by an admin or using plugins.
-- They take no damage
+- They take no damage.
-- They can only be placed on vertical surfaces
+- They can only be placed on vertical surfaces.

 ---